mathias31415/igus_rebel_on_sew_agv/README.md

 ./build_docker.sh
 ./start_docker.sh
 ```
-3. Exit the respective Docker container by pressing CTRL + C. The Docker container will continue running in the background.
+3. Exit the respective Docker container by pressing `CTRL` + `C`.
+The Docker container will continue running in the background.

 ### 3. Connect to the Raspberry Pi's Wi-Fi